Pentagram (band): Liebling's arrest, touring and brand new lineup

 In April 2017, the band announced that it would play several East Coast dates without Liebling, as a trio of Griffin (vocals), Turley, and Campbell.
-The singer was arrested and arraigned on charges of first-degree assault and vulnerable adult abuse with physical injury.
+The singer was arrested and arraigned on charges of first-degree assault and vulnerable adult abuse with physical injury, with the victim believed to be his 87-year old mother.
 In October of that year, Liebling pleaded guilty to "abuse and neglect of a vulnerable adult custodian", and was sentenced to 18 months at the Montgomery County Detention Center.

-Pentagram resurfaced in January 2019, announcing the return of vocalist Bobby Liebling and guitarist Matt Goldsborough in place of Victor Griffin.
+Pentagram resurfaced in January 2019, announcing the return of vocalist Bobby Liebling, with guitarist Matt Goldsborough in place of Victor Griffin.
 They embarked on their first US tour with Liebling since his arrest in the spring of 2019, and plans for a new album by the band were announced.
 Griffin joined back in 2023.
 They played a gig at the Junkyard in Dortmund, Germany, only six days later.
 In 2024, Greg Turley announced his departure.

-In June 2024 the new incarnation of the band was revealed; along with Liebling, Mos Generator musicians Tony Reed and Scooter Haslip (guitars and bass, respectively), and drummer Henry Vazquez of Saint Vitus, the Skull, Spirit Caravan and Sourvein.
+In June 2024 the new incarnation of the band was revealed; along with Liebling, were Tony Reed and Scooter Haslip (guitars and bass, respectively), and drummer Henry Vazquez (of Saint Vitus, the Skull, Spirit Caravan and Sourvein).
 This lineup recorded the band's first studio album in nearly ten years, Lightning in a Bottle, released on January 31, 2025.

-In February 2025, a clip of Liebling staring off into the crowd with wide eyes went viral on TikTok.
-Shortly after, a tour of Australia and New Zealand was announced for August that year, however it was cancelled on July 18 after local feminist groups found out about Liebling's domestic violence charges.
+In February 2025, a clip of Liebling went viral on TikTok, showing the singer staring off into the crowd with wide eyes during a live performance at a club in San Diego, California.
+Shortly after, a tour of Australia and New Zealand was announced for August that year, however the tour was cancelled on July 18 due to pressure from journalist Sherele Moody regarding Liebling's domestic violence conviction.